 For multi-device file access: Box

-You can easily share files with links or create collaborative folders with Box, which also allows for shared workspaces with tasks and comments, and 10GB of free storage.
-Files have a version history so you can revert easily if required.
+You can easily share files with links or create collaborative folders with Box, allowing for shared workspaces with tasks and comments and 10GB of free storage.
+Files have a version history, so you can revert quickly if required.
 Deleted files go into the trash and can be restored for up to 30 days.

 For small iPhone/iPad backups: Apple iCloud

 You may as well use this if you own an eligible Apple device, but it has a lot of limitations.
-It’s no good for sharing or collaboration, so just use it to back up personal files.
-If you have an iPhone or iPad then it can automatically back up photos via your Photo Stream for the last 30 days.
+It’s unsuitable for sharing or collaboration, so use it to backup personal files.
+If you have an iPhone or iPad, it can automatically back up photos for the last 30 days via your Photo Stream.
 All iOS users have 5GB of free storage with the option to purchase more from Apple.
 If you don’t see the iCloud Drive icon on your home screen, open the App Store, and search for iCloud Drive.

 Keep private files private: SpiderOak